 It's the time of year to be preparing lists and getting your gifts together for the holiday season.
 I like to give homemade gifts whenever possible.
 It's more fun and personal; and it's usually a money saver, too!

-In a previous post I explained how to make a Spiced Hot Drink Mix.
-Today I'm going to show you how easy it is to turn this yummy mix into a great gift to give throughout fall and winter.
-I also provide free downloadable tags that include instructions for using the mix.
+In a previous post I explained how to combine sweetened spices to make an easy Spiced Hot Drink Mix.
+In this post, I'll show you how to turn this yummy mix into a great gift to give throughout fall and winter.
+I also made free downloadable tags that include instructions for using the mix.

 This mix is a favorite gift of mine, because: